NFL Players Union Files Grievance Over League's New National Anthem Policy

 https://t.co/BRb8lgNIgW pic.twitter.com/sK2zzqFoYh— NFLPA (@NFLPA) July 10, 2018

-Virtually from the moment the new rule was rolled out in May, the NFLPA has made its displeasure clear, saying NFL Commissioner Roger Goodell and team owners failed to consult players and contradicted assurances they'd offered the union.
+Virtually from the moment the new rule was rolled out in May, the NFLPA has made its displeasure clear, saying NFL Commissioner Roger Goodell and team owners failed to consult players and contradicted assurances they had offered the union.

 "NFL players have shown their patriotism through their social activism, their community service, in support of our military and law enforcement and yes, through their protests to raise awareness about the issues they care about," the NFLPA said at the time.